 A big part of every smile makeover with Dr. Winters is finding what you like and what you hate about your smile.
 There isn’t a set group of procedures; everything we do is based on your unique situation.

 - Alignment and spacing — A smile makeover doesn’t address serious alignment issues that would require orthodontic treatment.
 But we do target problems such as slightly crooked teeth, gaps between teeth, and misshapen teeth.
-Porcelain veneers can do an amazing job making these problems.
+Porcelain veneers can do an amazing job fixing these problems.

 - Missing teeth — Replacing missing teeth doesn’t qualify as truly “cosmetic,” but this is surely a part of a cosmetic upgrade for your smile.
-If you’re missing a tooth or two, Dr. Winters believes dental implants are far and away the best replacement option.
+If you’re missing a tooth or two, Dr. Winters, DDS, believes dental implants are far and away the best replacement option.
 If you’re missing a series of teeth a bridge, or even a partial denture, can be used.

 - Tooth color — Every smile makeover at The Hills Dental Spa includes teeth whitening.
 It’s usually our first procedure because whitening returns your teeth to their natural whiteness.
 From there we can match other pieces of the puzzle, such as porcelain veneers, to your natural, whitened tooth color.
 If your teeth are stained beneath the enamel, possibly from a reaction to tetracycline as a child, we can cover the stained fronts with porcelain veneers.

 No one has a perfectly natural smile.
 There isn’t a threshold to qualify for a smile makeover with Dr. Winters; it depends on your goals.
 One requirement is that your basic oral health is good.
 Our smile makeovers involve various cosmetic fixes to your smile.
-Serious oral health problems such as tooth decay, missing the majority or all of your teeth, and gum disease have to be dealt with before any smile makeover procedures can begin.
+Serious oral health problems such as tooth decay, missing the majority or all of your teeth, and gum disease have to be dealt with before any dental makeover procedures can begin.

 What’s the value of a dazzling, balanced, beautiful smile?
 A smile makeover can change how easily you smile and how confident you are when you do.
 We don’t even realize how much we subconsciously hide issues with our teeth, such as tetracycline staining.
 A smile makeover will make you more confident and proud of your smile.